Details of the Housing Scrutiny Panel and how to get involved.

 The scrutiny panel cannot deal with individual complaints.

 Make a complaint or give feedback with our complaints team.

 How will scrutiny be carried out

 Scrutiny is done in different ways.
-You could be looking at documents and procedures, or asking the Service Inspection Team to carry out surveys of tenants on a particular matter or process.
+You could be looking at documents and procedures, or helping the service as part of a larger project to develop its approach and how it communicates with tenants during the process.